Garden Suite Builder & Laneway Suite Contractor in Toronto & the GTA

 Can You Build a Garden Suite on Your Property?

-Before starting a garden suite or laneway suite project, the first step is to confirm whether your property is suitable.
+Before starting a garden suite or laneway suite project, the first step is to confirm whether your property is suitable and compare your garden suite project with other options such as multiplex conversion Toronto or a home addition.
 We review your lot size, rear yard space, setbacks, access, existing trees, utility connection options, zoning rules, and permit requirements.

 Some properties may qualify easily, while others may need additional planning review, tree protection, servicing upgrades, or a minor variance.
 Renotec helps homeowners understand the project before spending money on full drawings or construction.